BenjaminShinar/Books-Resources/udemy_az900/README.md

 > - Databases
 > - Queues
 > - Content Delivery Network
-> - Batch Procssing Jobs
+> - Batch Processing Jobs
 > - Big Data (Hadoop)
 > - Media services
 > - Machine learning
 > - Chat Bots
 > - Cognitive Services

-and many more servies, some are basic and some are advanced.
+and many more services, some are basic and some are advanced.

 ### A Quick Look Into Azure